 Another reason the action might have changed is because you changed string gauges.
 The thickness of a string determines how much tension it pulls.
 Thicker strings hold more tension, and can make the neck bow more than it did.
 The same holds true for lighter strings, except it lessens the amount of tension, making the neck bow less.
 Guitar strings generally have more than 100lbs of pull, which means that the strings pull on the neck and body with quite a string force.
 If the amount of tension changes, this force changes, which makes the guitar move.

-What specific tools you need is specific to which type of instrument you’re trying to adjust.
-For acoustic guitars, you might need some more tools, including sandpaper and hammers, but for electric guitars, a set of screwdrivers and allen keys will get you very far.
+The specific tools you’ll need are specific to which type of instrument you’re trying to adjust.
+For acoustic guitars, you might need some more tools, including sandpaper and hammers, but for electric guitars, a set of screwdrivers and Allen keys should be all you need.
 We recommend investing in a guitar toolkit.
 Many companies make these kits, including Ernie Ball, d’Addario and Fender.
 These kits usually clock in at less than $50, and are a very worthwhile investment for any guitar player.
-These kits often include the appropriate tools, like epliers, allen keys and different rulers and feeler gauges, as well as micro-fiber cloths and polishing aids.
+These kits often include the appropriate tools, like pliers, Allen keys, and different rulers and feeler gauges, as well as micro-fiber cloths and polishing aids.

 This is something that’s very common, and it can happen for a multitude of reasons.
 The most common reason is that these guitars are poorly set up.
-These guitars are cheap because they include cheap parts as well as being mass produced, which means that not every guitar is set up with a lot of attention.
+These guitars are cheap because they include cheap parts, and the manufacturers tend to have more relaxed quality control, which means that not every guitar is set up with a lot of attention.

 Another reason the action is high is because it can’t be any lower.
 This can happen because of uneven frets.
 Uneven frets can make the strings buzz more, which means you can’t bring the strings closer to the fretboard without the notes buzzing out very fast.

 Another reason this happens is because the wood is warped.
-This can cause the same problem as I described above, on which the frets become uneven and cause a lot of buzz.
+This can cause the same problem as we described above, on which the frets become uneven and cause a lot of buzz.

-Short Answer: yes.
+The short answer is yes.
 This happens because the strings have more space to resonate, which increases fullness and sustain.
 Which is the entire reason acoustic and classical guitars (which have a naturally ‘weaker’ tone compared to electric guitars) generally have high action.
-This causes the dilemma in which you have to decide if you want better playability, or a better tone.
+This causes the dilemma in which you have to decide if you want better playability or a better tone.
 A balance has to be found within these two parameters, which can be an entire artform in itself.
-Getting the perfect balance takes some practise, as well as knowledge of the instrument in your hands.
+Getting the perfect balance takes some practice, as well as knowledge of the instrument in your hands.
 So, does a high action improve tone?
 Yes, absolutely.

-Obvious answer: yes.
 Every guitar can have low action, but the question is if you want that or not.
-Okay, I’m being kind of pedantic here, but a balance has to be found between playability and tone.
+A balance has to be found between playability and tone.
 Having low action (and thus less sustain and ‘body’) is more manageable on an electric guitar, as it goes through an amp, speaker, and maybe some pedals.
 But with an acoustic guitar, there’s not much you can do in terms of tone.
 If an acoustic guitar doesn’t sound good with low action, there is no real way to improve that, other than raising the action.